aloisdeniel/flutter_plugin_appcenter/README.md

 # New maintainer wanted : since I don't use this service anymore this plugin is very low on my priority list.
-If anyone is interesting in becoming the owner and going further I would be happy to give ownership !
-Sorry for that
+If anyone is interested in becoming the owner and going further I would be happy to give him/her ownership !
+Sorry

 # Visual Studio App Center Plugin for Flutter